Baseball gathers behind home plate to honor Hammerin' Hank - WTMJ

 Van Poppel didn’t do much in the big leagues, finishing with a 40-52 record.
 Jones spent his entire career with the Braves and was inducted into Cooperstown in 2018.

-Jones said he once asked Aaron — who played in an era which dominating pitchers such as Sandy Koufax, Bob Gibson and Juan Marichal — if he was ever intimidated at the plate.
+Jones said he once asked Aaron — who played in an era with dominating pitchers such as Sandy Koufax, Bob Gibson and Juan Marichal — if he was ever intimidated at the plate.

 “He said, ‘Chipper, I fear no man when I have a bat in my hand,‘” Jones said, breaking into a smile.